cyclus/cyclus.github.com/source/user/tutorial/add_arche.rst

 * **Source:** `Source <http://fuelcycle.org/user/cycamoreagents.html#cycamore-source>`_ is a generic source of material may fill the role of any facility that produces fresh material.
-Depending on how much of the fuel cycle a user wants to model explicitly, this could fill the role of a uranium mine, an enrichment facility, a fuel fabrication facility, etc. The Source facility produces resources at a user-specified rate and may be limited to a user-specified total inventory.
+Depending on how much of the fuel cycle a user wants to model explicitly, this could fill the role of a uranium mine, an enrichment facility, a fuel fabrication facility, import of a commodity from outside simulated facilities, etc. The Source facility produces resources at a user-specified rate and may be limited to a user-specified total inventory.
 * **Enrichment:** `Enrichment <http://fuelcycle.org/user/cycamoreagents.html#cycamore-enrichment>`_ is a facility archetype that implements the standard equations for enrichment of U-235 in U-238, with a constrained total enrichment capacity.
 * **Reactor:** `Reactor <http://fuelcycle.org/user/cycamoreagents.html#cycamore-reactor>`_ is a facility archetype which uses fresh and spent fuel recipes to model fuel transmutation.